openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

       regularly posting summaries of meetings (which is what you are reading now.)
 >
 > We also took a general board action item to review [opensuse.org product
-        category in openFATE](https://features.opensuse.org/statistic/product/opensuse.org) to ensure we stay on top of â€œWhere do we fail?â€ concerns that are not brought up during board meetings.
+        category in openFATE](https://features.opensuse.org/statistic/product/opensuse.org) to ensure we stay on top of “Where do we fail?” concerns that are not brought up during board meetings.
 >
 > Read here for the [full meeting transcript](http://community.opensuse.org/meetings/opensuse-project/2010/opensuse-project.2010-12-15-19.01.log.html).